tmfg/digitraffic/pages/tieliikenne-en.md

 TMC-data can be tracked from following Web Socket APIs.
 Protocol is MQTT over WebSockets.
 This allows you to subscibe only those topics you are interested in.

-Production address is wss://tie.digitraffic.fi:61619/mqtt
+Production address is wss://tie.digitraffic.fi:443/mqtt

 You must use SSL when connecting.

-Also, you need to use following credentials:
+Also, you need to use following credentials: (:date: *The identification requirement will be removed on March 21, 2022*)
 * userName: ```digitraffic```
 * password: ```digitrafficPassword```

-When using Paho JS-client the address is plain ```tie.digitraffic.fi``` and port ```61619```, see example below.
+When using Paho JS-client the address is plain ```tie.digitraffic.fi``` and port ```443```, see example below.

 Address for test is ```tie-test.digitraffic.fi``` and port is ```443```.